Environmental toxins are linked to EVERY chronic health issue

 These are the same types of chemicals that have been measured at higher levels in the bodies of women of color and have been linked to reproductive disorders, such as fibroids and early onset puberty — disorders where racial and ethnic disparities are notable.

 It is time to go toxin free.
-Due to chemicals and toxins we have the HIGHEST rates of obesity with 4 out of 5 women being overweight or obese.
+Due to chemicals and toxins women of color have the HIGHEST rates of obesity with 4 out of 5 women being overweight or obese.
 Nearly a quarter of Black women between 18 and 30 have fibroids compared to about 6% of white women, according to some national estimates.
 By age 35, that number increases to 60%.
 Black women are also two to three times more likely to have recurring fibroids or suffer from complications.
 We have the highest rates of depression, are are 60% more likely to have high blood pressure and these are just a few scary facts.

 It’s time we start fighting back and showing companies we won’t be marketed and we don’t need their toxins.
 We have to break the cycles and realize we are and were conditioned to use these chemicals and are being played by savvy marketing designed just for us.
 How many times have you seen an ad on Facebook, and it’s of that Dove bubble bath with the black baby on it, probably from Target?
 That isn’t on accident, someone took the time to study you, your browsing and spending habits and target you for that ad.